Capital punishment in China: Historical background

 The first type of classical punishment was a system of torture used in the process of examining a criminal.
-Examining a criminal by torture began in the Qin Dynasty when judges, after a preliminary hearing and investigation, used bambooing and bastinado to force the offender to admit to committing the crime.
-Second, there was a system of collective responsibility initiated by Duke Wen of the State of Qin; under that system, when a criminal is sentenced to death, all other family members were also sentenced to death.
+Examining a criminal by torture began in the Qin dynasty when judges, after a preliminary hearing and investigation, used bambooing and bastinado to force the offender to admit to committing the crime.
+Second, there was a system of collective responsibility initiated by Duke Wen of the State of Qin; under that system, when a criminal is sentenced to death, other family members above a certain age were also sentenced to death.
 This included the wife's family or siblings' families.
 At some point, even the families of a man's concubines were also killed.
 Thirdly, there was a system of revenge based on the Confucian philosophy centered around filial piety.
-The right to seek retribution was codified in the Legal Code of the Qing dynasty (1644-1911), which describes the legal proceedings and punishments for family members who seek revenge and kill the murderer of their relatives.
+The right to seek retribution was codified in the Legal Code of the Qing dynasty (1644–1911), which describes the legal proceedings and punishments for family members who seek revenge and kill the murderer of their relatives.
 The fourth type of punishment system was structured according to booty, loot, and spoil.
-Following conviction of these crimes, the punishment ranged from fifty blows or death by hanging.
+Following conviction of these crimes, the punishment ranged from fifty strokes of the cane or death by hanging.
 Finally, the fifth classical punishment was a system advocating amnesty, probation, and parole.
 However, this system of punishment was not practiced often because the Chinese legal system asserted a retributive theory of punishment.